1901 Tom Merwin Drive

 Professionalism and Commitment

-Welcome to the new MASS website!
+Welcome to the MASS website!
 We want to let you know that we offer the best services for the seniors in the Mendota area - you get special one-on-one attention.
-We have a lot of fun here, which means that you are happy.
-We also want to let you know that you’re really important to us, because we couldn’t be here without you.
+We have a lot of fun here, and we also want you to know that you’re really important to us, because we couldn’t be here without you.

 We have a lot to offer, such as services and products that we’re sure you’ll be interested in.You’re always welcome here.
 Come in and chat with us.
 We’re really looking forward to it.